-Today, almost 108 million Americans, over one third of all Americans, rent their housing (whether in an apartment home or single-family home).1 There are 17.9 million renter households, or over 15 percent of all households, who live in apartments (properties with five or more units).2 On an aggregate basis, the value of the entire apartment stock is \$2.5 trillion.3 Our industry and its 36 million residents contributed \$1.3 trillion to the national economy in 2013 while supporting 12.3 million jobs.4
+Today, 110 million Americans, over one third of all Americans, rent their housing (whether in an apartment home or single-family home).
+There are 18.3 million renter households, or over 15 percent of all households, who live in apartments (properties with five or more units).
+On an aggregate basis, the value of the entire apartment stock is \$3.3 trillion.
+Our industry and its 37.8 million residents contributed \$1.3 trillion to the national economy in 2013 while supporting 12.3 million jobs.
+4

 The U.S. is on the cusp of fundamental change in our housing dynamics as shifting demographics and housing preferences drive more people away from the typical suburban house.
 Rising demand is not just a consequence of the bursting of the housing price bubble.
-In the five years ending in 2013, the number of renters was up by 4.2 million; the number of homeowners was down by 900,000.
-Moreover, the growth in renter households precedes the housing crisis.
-Compared with 10 years ago, there were 8 million new renter households and just 500,000 new owner households.
+In the five years ending in 2015, the number of renters was up by 6.6 million; the number of homeowners was up by less than 400,000.
+Compared with 10 years ago, there were 10.8 million new renter households and just 605,000 new owner households.
+In other words, the growth in renter households precedes the 2008 housing crisis.5

 Changing demographics are driving the demand for apartments.
-Married couples with children now represent only 20 percent of households.
-Single-person households (28 percent), single parent households (18 percent) and roommates (7 percent) collectively account for 53 percent of all households, and these households are more likely to rent.5 Moreover, the surge toward rental housing cuts across generations.
-In fact, 80 million Echo Boomers are beginning to enter the housing market, primarily as renters.6 Furthermore, Harvard's Joint Center for Housing Statistics estimates that Millennials will create 24 million new households between 2015 and 2025.7 At the same time, fully 77 million Baby Boomers have the option of downsizing as their children leave the house, and many will choose the convenience of renting.8
+Married couples with children now represent only 21 percent of households.
+Single-person households (28 percent), single parent households (9 percent) and roommates (6 percent) collectively account for 43 percent of all households, and these households are more likely to rent.
+Moreover, the surge toward rental housing cuts across generations.
+In fact, fully 75 million Baby Boomers (those born between 1946 and 1964), as well as other empty nesters, have the option of downsizing as their children leave the house and many will choose the convenience of renting.
+Over half (57.5 percent) of the net increase in renter households from 2005 to 2015 came from householders 45 years or older.

 Unfortunately, the supply of new apartments is falling well short of demand.
-An estimated 300,000 to 400,000 units a year must be built to meet expected demand; yet just 186,200 apartments were delivered in 2013.9 Furthermore, according to Harvard's America's Rental Housing (2013), the number of renter households is expected to rise by 4.0 million to 4.7 million from 2013-2023 (depending upon the rate of immigration).10
+An estimated 300,000 to 400,000 units a year must be built to meet expected demand; yet, on average, just 208,000 apartments were delivered from 2011-2015.9 Furthermore, according to Harvard's America's Rental Housing, the number of renter households could rise by more than 4.4 million in the next decade (depending upon the rate of immigration).10

-1 2013 American Community Survey, 1-Year Estimates, US Census Bureau "Total Population in Occupied Housing Units by Tenure by Units in Structure."
+1 2014 American Community Survey, 1-Year Estimates, US Census Bureau "Total Population in Occupied Housing Units by Tenure."

-2 2013 American Community Survey 1-Year Estimates, US Census Bureau, "Tenure by Units in Structure."
+2 2014 American Community Survey 1-Year Estimates, US Census Bureau, "Tenure by Units in Structure."